 About the Program

-The purpose of the fellowship program is to encourage and support research of the highest quality on topics related to ancient Greek civilization.
-The proposed research may adopt approaches drawn from area and ethnic studies, anthropology, archaeology, art history, education, history, linguistics, literary criticism, the natural and physical sciences, philology, philosophy, political science, religious studies, and sociology, as well as related subfields.
+The purpose of the residential fellowship program is to encourage and support research of the highest quality on topics related to ancient Greek civilization.

-Prerequisites for fellowships are a PhD degree (or its equivalent).
-Applicants must have defended their degree before July 1, 2021.
+The prerequisite for a fellowship is a PhD degree in Classics or a related field.
+Applicants must have defended their degree before July 1, 2022.

 Applicants may not apply to both the Fellowships in Hellenic Studies Program in Washington, DC and to the Early Career Fellowships in Hellenic Studies Program in Greece and Cyprus during the same application cycle.

-CHS is an Affirmative Action/Equal Opportunity Employer.
-Applications from women and minority candidates are strongly encouraged.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.
-Harvard’s Equal Opportunity Statement and additional information are available online.
+The CHS is an equal opportunity employer.
+All qualified applicants will receive consideration for appointment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 Dissemination of Research and Acknowledgement of Support

 Fellows are encouraged to document the evolution of their projects and share their work in progress.
-All fellows are asked to submit a profile for publication on the CHS website, and complete a survey at the end of their appointment.
-Beyond that, fellows are welcome to contribute one piece of content for publication in the CHS Research Bulletin; options include recording a podcast episode in dialogue with the Director or a Senior Fellow, or writing an essay or blog entry.
+All fellows are asked to submit a profile for publication on the CHS website and complete a survey at the end of their appointment.
+Beyond that, fellows are welcome to contribute one piece of content for publication in the CHS Research Bulletin.

-The CHS asks fellows to acknowledge the support they receive for their research in publications or presentations resulting from their work at the Center.
+The CHS asks fellows to acknowledge the support of the Center in publications or presentations resulting from their work during the fellowship.

 Criteria Used in the Awarding of Fellowships

-3. Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support.
+2. Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support;

-The deadline for submitting applications is Friday, October 22, 2021 at midnight (Eastern).
-Recommendation letters are due no later than Thursday, October 28, 2021.
+The deadline for submitting applications was Friday, December 2, 2022 at midnight (Eastern).
+Recommendation letters are due no later than Friday, December 9, 2022.

-As part of the application process, applicants will upload three documents in PDF format:
+As part of the application process, applicants must upload three documents in PDF format: